BinayPandit/BinayPandit/README.md

 - 👋 Hi, I’m @BinayPandit
 - 👀 I’m interested in ...Web development
-- 🌱 I’m currently learning ...How to maintain beck-end settings for a website more efficiently
+- 🌱 I’m currently learning ...full stack developement, taken a break from job to upskill myself
 - 💞️ I’m looking to collaborate on my project
 - 📫 How to reach me ...Just mail me on binaypandit7278@gmail.com